-Joshua lives with grandmother.
-His mom works in a different county although she often does not provide enough funds to take care of the many needs of this family, and his father is mentally challenged.
+Joshua lives with his grandmother.
+His mom works in a different county, although she often does not provide enough funds to take care of the many needs of this family, and his father is mentally challenged.
 Joshua's grandmother is basically the sole breadwinner of the family but is growing old and soon will not be able to afford to raise him.

 Shadrack Soitanae ILK-M53

 Shadrack lives with his parents along with his six sister and two brothers.
 He has to walk for miles to get to school.
 His parents only sources of income are burning charcoal and farming their land.
 Sometimes rains do not do well in this region, especially from 2015 to date.
 It's been quite dry in most areas of Narok.
 Shadrack would like to finish school and become a teacher to give back to the community.